MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 # PowerShell scripting performance considerations

 PowerShell scripts that leverage .NET directly and avoid the pipeline tend to be faster than idiomatic PowerShell.
-Idiomatic PowerShell typically uses cmdlets and PowerShell functions heavily, often leveraging the pipeline, and dropping down into .NET only when necessary.
+Idiomatic PowerShell uses cmdlets and PowerShell functions, often leveraging the pipeline, and resorting to .NET only when necessary.

 >[!NOTE]
 > Many of the techniques described here aren't idiomatic PowerShell and may reduce the readability